Home Port Moody, British Columbia Port Moody’s Rocky Point Park Port Moody Indigenous Peoples Day at Rocky Point Park

 The Opening Ceremonies

 Similar to National Indigenous Peoples Day celebrations elsewhere, the opening ceremony at the Port Moody event includes the acknowledgement that the surrounding lands are the traditional unceded territories of the local First Nations.
-There is also storytelling, drumming, singing and the honouring of elders and dignitaries.
-After the conclusion of the opening ceremonies people are invited to head to the water.
+There is also storytelling, drumming, singing and the honouring of elders and dignitaries most years.

 The Feast

 Each year, attendees at the event are encouraged to bring their own picnic blankets, plates and eating utensils.
-There are tables and chairs for people to sit at too though, and paper plates and forks are available for those that need them.
+There are tables and chairs for people to sit at too, and paper plates and forks are usually available for those who need them.

 Other Entertainment